bonomani/devmon/docs/TEMPLATES.md

   your pattern matches explicitly, precede it with a `^` and terminate it with a `$`.

 ## The messages file
 The messages file consolidates data from various template files.
-It operates as a templating engine containing special keywords for specific functionalities and allows the use of HTML.
-This enables the rendering of a message that can be understood by Xymon.
+- It operates as a templating engine containing special keywords for specific functionalities
+- It allows the use of HTML.
+- iT enables the rendering of a message that can be understood by Xymon.

 ### Non-repeater OIDs example:
 ```